coderFaiisal/next-image-export-avif/README.md

    ```

 10. BasePath:
-    You can set the basePath in the next.config.js file.
+    You can set the basePath in the next.config.mjs file.
 This is useful if you want to deploy your app to a subfolder of your domain.

     ```javascript
     module.exports = {